AdmiralenOla/Scoary/README.md

 #### The -s parameter
 The **-s** parameter is used to indicate to Scoary which column in the gene_presence_absence.csv file is the _first_ column representing an isolate.
 By default it is set to 15 (1-based indexing).

+#### The -p, -m and -c parameters
+These parameters control your output. **-m** sets a hard cut-off on the number of hits reported.
+With **-p** you can set that no gene with a higher p-value will be reported.
+(Tip: Set this to 1.0 to report every single gene).
+You can mix these parameters with **-c**.
+If you only wanted genes with a Bonferroni-adjusted p-value < 1E-10 you could use _-p 1E-10 -c Bonferroni_.

 #### The -u flag
 Calling Scoary with the **-u** flag will cause it to write a newick file of the UPGMA tree that is calculated internally.
 The tree is based on pairwise Hamming distances in the gene_presence_absence matrix.